uobody/spt-live-btc-price/README.md

 # spt-live-btc-price
 This mod dynamically updates the in-game price of Bitcoin in SPT to match its current value in live Tarkov for the PVE gamemode.

+This mod is just an additional update to the first mod from Shardbyte and Amightytank's update to that mod.

 - Supports SPT 3.11.0–3.11.x